sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 challenge the health of a node.
 For example, a network brownout might be a _problem_.

-A __fault__ is an event that leads to an individual node not adding value to the consensus process.
+A __fault__ is a problem that leads to an individual node not adding value to the consensus process.
 For example, if a node loses power, it is no longer able to talk to its peers and vote in the byzantine consensus algorithm, and is thus in a faulted state.
 Similarly, a node that has been hacked and is exhibiting